 Rachel Dawkins received her Bachelor’s degree in Psychology from Auburn University and earned her Master’s degree from Auburn University specializing in Human Development and Family Studies.
-Prior to joining the WRC team, she held the position as Unit Director for The Boys and Girls Club of the Chatahoochie Valley in Columbus, GA.
+Prior to joining the WRC team, she held the position as Unit Director for The Boys and Girls Club of the Chattahoochee Valley in Columbus, GA.
 Rachel has previous experience organizing programs, workshops, and conferences focusing on issues such as healthy relationships.
 In her current position with the WRC, Rachel coordinates a variety of programs and events such as the annual Women’s Leadership Conference, Sexual Assault and Domestic Violence Awareness Month events and serves as Advisor to the WRC Leadership and Advocacy Council.
 She also oversees student involvement within these programs.
-Rachel also volunteers her time as a Safe Harbor sexual assault Advocate.

 Stephanie Bickerstaff grew up in the Bay Area (San Francisco).
 She received her Bachelor’s in Communication from Cleveland State University.
 She is interested in working with adult learners, especially women and youth counseling.
 She currently serves as the Executive Assistant to the Assistant Provost for Women’s Initiatives, a unit of the Office of Diversity and Multicultural Affairs.

 Phone: (334) 844-4392